visierl/mdi/README.txt

     + Computed Signal to Noise Ratio
   - Computed MDI Value

-The Signal to Noise Ration and MDI columns may contain a number indicating a computed result or the string "Insufficient Data" if the necessary data to complete the computation is missing.
+The Signal to Noise Ratio and MDI columns may contain a number indicating a computed result or the string "Insufficient Data" if the necessary data to complete the computation is missing.